dyerrington/dyerrington/README.md

 ### Hi there 👋
 Originally I am from Alaska and live in the San Francisco Bay area for almost 20 years.
-Since 2015, I've been teaching people machine learning and Python both working at a mainstream bootcamp-type school and consulting for large private schools.
-Before 2020, I managed data science at a mobile gaming analytics startup from a hands-on role building prototype applications and deploying machine learning models at scale.
+Former educator and NLP subject matter expert, teaching people how to work machine learning, Python, and langauge models.

 ![](https://snipboard.io/GsZik2.jpg)